dustinc555/discord-chatbot/README.md

 ## LSTM - (Long Short Term Memory)
-This is one of the primary layers for the modedl
+This is the primary layers for the model.
+It helps predict the next steps with a given frequency (sentences).
 I found this tutorial to be an adequate introduction: https://adventuresinmachinelearning.com/keras-lstm-tutorial/

 # Analysis